-Lewis and Tompkins is an injury law firm based in Washington, D.C.
-We offer legal help for those in the District, Northern Virginia and Maryland who have been injured in accidents due to no fault of their own.
-We have proudly and successfully represented victims of car accidents, bicyclists and pedestrians who have been hit by cars or buses, victims who have fallen due to negligence of property owners, and victims of medical malpractice.
+Lewis & Tompkins is an injury law firm based in Washington, D.C.
+We offer legal help for those in the District, northern Virginia and Maryland who have been injured in accidents due to no fault of their own.
+We have proudly and successfully represented victims of car accidents, bicyclists and pedestrians who have been hit by cars or buses, victims who have fallen due to the negligence of property owners, and victims of medical malpractice.
 Quite often, victims of accidents often receive much less than what they should from the insurance companies when they get injured.
 If you or a loved one has been injured in an accident, having legal representation to negotiate with the insurance companies on your behalf can significantly increase the compensation that you receive.
-If you have been injured in an accident in DC, Northern Virginia or Southern Maryland, contact Lewis and Tompkins for a free legal consultation today.
+If you have been injured in an accident in D.C., northern Virginia or southern Maryland, contact Lewis & Tompkins for a free legal consultation today.

 The idea of insurance is so ingrained in our society that we almost can’t imagine anything worse than being hit by someone without car insurance.
 It’s one of our worst fears; that something awful will happen to us due to no fault of our own and there will be no financial recourse available.

 Drivers in Virginia, in particular, know the fear better than any other drivers in the country.
 Virginia is one of the few states that allow drivers to pay an uninsured drivers fee and to simply go without insurance.
 But believe it or not, people that get hit by uninsured drivers do have options.
 And, more importantly, they have more options than the insurance companies would have you believe.

 Most states require insurers to have an uninsured and/or underinsured clause in their policies.
 The point of it is to make sure that you are covered for damages in the event that you get hit by someone who either has no insurance or doesn’t have any insurance at all.